john-odonnell/katacoda-scenarios/new-scenario-template/6_steps_for_developer.md

-The following steps are executed by the Conjur administrator.
+The following steps are executed by the application developer or DevOps engineer.
 These include:
 - Installing the Conjur Config Namespace Preparation Helm chart
 - Deploy a Postgres backend for our application
 - Deploying the application with Secrets Provider